-Get weeknight vegetable sides on the table fast with these easy flavor-packed air fryer roasted vegetables!
-They need minimal prep and take just minutes to cook, making them the perfect side for mid-week dinners.
+Get dinner on the table fast with these delicious air fryer roasted veggies!
+They are easy to prepare and take just minutes to cook, making them the perfect side for mid-week dinners.
 Bonus: you can use just about any vegetables you have to hand!

 For some other tasty air fryer vegetable recipes, check out air fryer sweet potato wedges, air fryer corn on the cob, air fryer green beans.